mollie/laravel-cashier-mollie/docs/01-installation.md

     - configure at least one subscription plan in `config/cashier_plans.php`.

-    - in `config/cashier_coupons.php` you can manage any coupons.
+    - in `config/cashier_coupons.php` you can manage your subscription coupons.
 By default an example coupon is enabled.
 Consider disabling it before deploying to production.

-    - the base configuration is in `config/cashier`.
+    - the base configuration is in `config/cashier.php`.
 Be careful while modifying this, in most cases you will not need to.

 5. Prepare the billable model (typically the default Laravel User model):